shirish93/shirish93.github.io/_ideas/2024-03-15-modern-woodcarving.md

 image: assets/images/old-modern.png
 ---

 Nepal boasts a rich cultural heritage evident in its intricate woodcarving artistry, adorning temples, houses, and public spaces for centuries.
-However, traditionally handcrafted woodcarvings are often expensive and time-consuming, limiting their accessibility to a wider audience.
+However, traditionally handcrafted woodcarvings are  expensive and time-consuming, limiting their accessibility to a wider audience.
 This proposal introduces a novel approach to preserve and promote these cultural treasures through digital fabrication technologies like 3D scanning, printing, and CNC machining.

 **2. Problem Statement**